7 Frustrating Ways Alcohol Makes You Gain Weight

 In my heavy drinking days, it was nothing for me to drink 5 pints of hard cider at happy hour over the course of 2-3 hours.
 Calorie content of that haul?
 1,436.

 But calorie content is just the beginning of your alcohol-induced weight gain journey.
-If you think you can circumvent this problem by drinking “skinny” margaritas or clear liquor with soda water, think again.
+Think again if you can circumvent this problem by drinking “skinny” margaritas or clear liquor with soda water.

 2. Alcohol messes with your metabolism.